Modelling non-stationarity in asymptotically independent extremes: Simulation study

 \subsection{Overview}

-We use simulation to evaluate the properties of the estimators $\Bar{\lambda}_{QR}^*$ and $\Bar{\lambda}^*_{BP}$ derived in Section \ref{sec:novel_model}.
-Section \ref{subsec:sim_examples} introduces a range of examples exhibiting non-stationary extremal dependence.
+We use simulation to evaluate the properties of the estimators proposed in Section \ref{sec:novel_model}.
+Section \ref{subsec:sim_examples} introduces a range of examples exhibiting non-stationary extremal dependence with a single covariate.
 The variation in dependence structures allows us to assess the relative strengths and weaknesses of each estimator.
-In Section \ref{subsec:inference}, we consider parametric forms for the covariate and link functions introduced in Section \ref{sec:novel_model}.
-In Section \ref{subsec:sim_study}, we evaluate the bias and variability that arises from $\Bar{\lambda}_{QR}^*$ and $\Bar{\lambda}^*_{BP}$, which we find to outperform the corresponding estimator from \citetalias{Mhalla2019}.
-To the best of our knowledge, these are the only approaches within the literature for capturing trends in extremal dependence under asymptotic independence.
-Finally, in Section \ref{subsec:sim_RC}, we illustrate that our proposed estimators can be used to derive accurate estimates of non-stationary return curves across each of the considered examples.
+In Section \ref{subsec:inference}, we consider forms for the covariate and link functions, as well as the GAM formulations, introduced in Section \ref{sec:novel_model}.
+In Section \ref{subsec:sim_study}, we evaluate the bias and variability that arises from each estimator, finding the smooth polynomial and GAM-based estimators to perform best overall.
+In Section \ref{subsec:sim_RC}, we briefly illustrate how our proposed estimators can be used to derive estimates of non-stationary return curves.
+Finally, in Section \ref{subsec:twocov_sim_examples}, we introduce an example exhibiting non-stationary extremal dependence with two covariates, and show that a subset of the proposed estimators can still capture the underlying structure.